Tejaswinikspesitm/RemotePractice/read.md

-this file contains description of our project
+# this file contains description of our project
+# modification in clone done by Tejaswini